Consultation FAQ

 Could you tell me a little bit about your qualifications as an editor and teacher?

 Greg Michalson is the co-publisher of Unbridled Books.
 Previously he was a founder of BlueHen, an imprint of Penguin Putnam, and general editor of fiction at MacMurray & Beck where he developed an award-winning novel series.
 He also spent twenty years as an editor with The Missouri Review.
-He is the author of short stories and articles, with work mentioned in both Best American Short Stories and Pushcart Prizes, and the co-editor of multiple collections and anthologies, including For Our Beloved Country: American War DiariesConversationswith American Novelists; and Best of The Missouri Review: Fiction.
+He recently established FreeRein Press to publish occasional titles of particular interest that might not fit Unbridled’s list.
+He is the author of short stories and articles, with work mentioned in both Best American Short Stories and Pushcart Prizes, and the co-editor of multiple collections and anthologies, including For Our Beloved Country: American War Diaries; Conversations with American Novelists; and Best of the Missouri Review: Fiction.

 Novelist Tonja Reynolds writes, “I had high expectations for my intensive novel consultation with Greg Michalson at Porches.
 Those expectations were exceeded by the first afternoon of the first day.
 I have been to workshops I described as transformative.
 Those workshops made me feel like I was wearing new eyeglasses, like I could see one or two things more clearly.
 This consultation was like lasik surgery.
 A permanent change for the better.”